WASHINGTON — So you want to get vaccinated against COVID-19, but need to know how to book an appointment. You’re in the right place.

 - Call Virginia's statewide call center at 877-829-4682.
 People there can help you pre-register for an appointment or answer your questions.
 You can speak with someone in English, Spanish or more than 100 other languages.
 They are currently prioritizing callers ages 75 and older and people who speak Spanish.

 - Reach out to your local pharmacy.
 Many pharmacies and medical facilities have their own vaccine registration websites.
-CVS Pharmacy is administering COVID-19 vaccines to those who are eligible at locations throughout the state.
+CVS Pharmacy, Giant Foods, Walmart and Sam's Club are scheduling appointments.
 Bookings are open online.
-You can register in advance at CVS.com or through the CVS Pharmacy app.
-You can also call 800-746-7287.

 While vaccine registration are centralized at vaccinate.virginia.gov, local health departments continue to serve as a resource for local updates and announcements.
 Local health department websites and phone numbers are below, organized in alphabetical order.
 To save time scrolling, hold down the “command” and “F” keys on your keyboard.
 Then, type your county into the search box that appears.